University of Jos, LL.B.

 A graduate of the University of Jos (LL.B.) and Harvard Law School (LL.M., S.J.D.), Professor Okediji is licensed to practice law in New York and Minnesota.

-Patent Law and Policy: Cases and Materials (Aspen, forthcoming 2013) (with Margo Bagley & Jay Erstling)
+International Patent Law and Policy (West, 2013) (with Margo A. Bagley & Jay A. Erstling)

 Copyright in a Global Information Economy (Aspen Law & Business, 1st ed., 2002; 2d ed., 2006; Aspen Publishers, 3d ed., 2010) (with Julie Cohen, Lydia Loren & Maureen O'Rourke)